datachurnbyak/datachurnbyak.github.io/_posts/2022-01-13-Principle-of-inference.md

 information in our z-score calculation a new statistic is calculated called t-statistic which follows [t-distribution]() and similar to
 $$\chi^2$$ distribution it has different distribution for different sample size.
-Both $$\chi^2$$ and t-distribution is same as normal distribution when that sample size is greater than 30.
+Both $$\chi^2$$ and t-distribution have same shape as normal distribution when the sample size is greater than 30.
 Once we have this t-statistic we can use the probability given by t-distribution to find any probability associated with sampling distribution of sample means.